marcouderzo/CSDemoParser/Worklog.md

 ```
 We made the parser print the event id of the current event.

-**Cleaning up the output: Useless Printfs **
+**Cleaning up the output: Useless Printfs**

-We commented out printfs calls that are unrelated with the player itself.
+We commented out printfs calls that were unrelated with the player itself, in order to still keep them in case of further reuse of the parser.

 ## Automating the Parsing of the Match Pool